rlouf/birdland/README.md

   solve an additional problem: find the [N nearest neighbors](https://en.wikipedia.org/wiki/Nearest_neighbor_search) of a vector (spoiler: it is not an easy problem).
 - *It is fast.*
-  We achieved sub-millisecond performance on an API serving recommendation of millions of items for a million users.
+  We achieved performance of the order of the millisecond on an API serving recommendation of millions of items for a million users.
 - *It is simple to reason about, thus to customize.*
   To build `Bird` we started from the simple question: how would I look for new